HMRC 'nudge' letters

 HMRC have been actively issuing letters to UK taxpayers since 2017 encouraging them to check whether their offshore tax affairs are in order and requesting to formally confirm their position.

-The letters, often referred to as “nudge letters”, do not provide taxpayers with the information HMRC already have.
+The letters, often referred to as “nudge letters” or “One to Many letters”, do not provide taxpayers with the information HMRC already have.
 They merely state: “We have information which shows that you may have received overseas income or gains which is taxable in the UK.”

 The letters request that recipients confirm that they have: